 - Using this technology and deep results of McQuillan for curve foliations on surfaces, D. El Goul proved in 1998 Theorem. (solution of Kobayashi conjecture) A very generic surface X⊂P3 of degree ≥ 21 is hyperbolic.
-(McQuillan got independently degree ≥ 35). - The result was improved in 2004 by M. Păun, degree ≥ 18 is enough, with "generic" instead of "very generic".
-Paun's technique exploits a new idea of Y.T.
-Siu based on C. Voisin's work, which consists of studying vector fields on the the universal jet space of the universal family of hypersurfaces of \mathbb{P}^{n+1} (with n=2 here).
+(McQuillan got independently degree ≥ 35). - This result was improved by [Paun 2008], degree ≥ 18 is enough, with "generic" instead of "very generic".
+Paun's technique exploits a new idea of [Siu 2004] based on C. Voisin's work (1996), which consists of studying vector fields on the the universal jet space of the universal family of hypersurfaces of Pn+1. - Higher dimensions.
+Combining these ideas, E. Rousseau J. Merker S. Diverio (2006-2008, see [DRM08]) just proved the Green-Griffiths conjecture for generic hypersurfaces X ⊂ Pn+1 of degree d ≥ d_n large.